-- · If Wurm's sausage sculptures could speak, what do you think they would be saying to each other? - · What are your traditional foods of the place you come from?
+If Wurm's sausage sculptures could speak, what do you think they would be saying to each other?
+What are your traditional foods of the place you come from?
 Do you have any family favourites?

-Erwin Wurm, Untitled, 2018, Giant Big, Me IdeaI, 2014, Untitled, 2018.
+Erwin Wurm, Untitled, 2018, Giant Big, Me Ideal, 2014, Untitled, 2018.
 Photo © Jonty Wilde

-- If you were to build a sculpture of one of these traditional food items, what would it be and why? - Are there any traditions or stories linked to these foods? - What is the relationship between food and identity?
+- Are there any traditions or stories linked to these foods? - What is the relationship between food and identity?